Frankie Miller: 1975–1979: Subsequent albums and "Darlin'"

-1980–1993: Rock albums and "Caledonia"
+1980–1993: Later albums and "Caledonia"

 In 1980, Miller released his seventh album, Easy Money.
 The lead single, "Why Don't You Spend the Night", was a minor hit in Australia.
 Miller later re-recorded the album's closing track, "Tears", as a duet with Bonnie Tyler on her album Faster Than the Speed of Night (1983).
 Miller moved to Capitol Records for his next album, Standing on the Edge.
 It was noted by Newsday as a departure from the R&B influences on his earlier releases, sounding more like the music of rock bands Foreigner and Bad Company.

-In 1985, Miller released his final studio album, Dancing in the Rain.
+In 1986, Miller released his final studio album, Dancing in the Rain.
 It was produced by John Jansen, and like its predecessor, the album was noted for its rock influences.
 Mark Deming of AllMusic compared it to Robert Palmer's single "Addicted to Love" and said that the album sounds more "dated" than his earlier work.
 It peaked at No. 39 on the Swedish Albums chart.

 In 1991, Miller recorded an excerpt of "Caledonia" for a Tennent's lager television advert.
 After a surge of requests from viewers, Miller recorded and released a full-length version as a single in 1992.
 It peaked at No. 45 on the UK Singles Chart.
 Later that same year, Miller recorded a second duet with Bonnie Tyler, titled "Save Your Love", for her album Angel Heart.

 In 1993, Miller recorded "Why Don't You Try Me" with Sarah Bettens for the Belgian film Ad Fundum.
 The track was produced by Ry Cooder and peaked at No. 6 on the Belgian Flanders chart.
 "Where Do the Guilty Go?", which also featured in the film, later peaked at No. 46.